 Members of the Committee shall serve without pay but shall be reimbursed at a rate equal to the daily rate for Level IV of the Executive Schedule for each day (including travel time) for which the member is actually engaged in Committee business.
-Each member shall receive travel expenses, including per diem in lieu of subsistence, in accordance with sections 5702 and 5703 of title 5, United States Code.
+Each member shall receive travel expenses, including per diem in lieu of subsistence, in accordance with 5 U.S.C § 5702 and 5703.